 39. When there is a bump in the road, I keep going.

-40. If someone is trying to bring me down, it means I am above them.
+40. If someone tries to bring me down, it means I am above them.

 41. I have all the tools to be successful.